zoro-1906/Webcam-Alert/README.md

 # Project Name : MotionAlert

 ## What the project does:
-This project captures video through a webcam, detects motion, and saves snapshots of detected objects.
-When a significant movement is identified, the system captures an image, sends an email with the image attached, and periodically cleans up old images from the folder.
-The project uses OpenCV for video processing and multithreading to handle email sending and folder cleanup in parallel.
+Captures video through a webcam using OpenCV.
+Detects motion in real-time from the video feed.

+Saves snapshots when significant movement is detected.

+Automatically sends an email with the captured image attached.

+Periodically deletes old images from the storage folder.

+Utilizes multithreading to handle:

+Email sending.

+Folder cleanup.

+Ensures smooth and non-blocking video processing.

 ## Why the project is useful:
 Motion Detection: Ideal for security applications, this system detects motion in real-time using a webcam feed and highlights moving objects.